shantanuparabumd/PID_Control_Group6_Team2/README.md

 - cpplinting and checking was done for both the packages
 - The code has been standardly documented using Doxygen

+### Extra Credit
+- Continuous Inntegrationa and Testing were performed using one free trail of Travis CI
+- Press this [LINK](https://app.travis-ci.com/github/sanchit2843/PID_Control) to see the Travis build

 ## Contents